 The Metabolic Syndrome causes identified by experts has been discussed below for your understanding.

-Causes the blood sugar levels to rise even though the body churns out more and more insulin in an attempt to lower your blood sugar level.
+- Causes the blood sugar levels to rise even though the body churns out more and more insulin in an attempt to lower your blood sugar level.
 Also know about fasting blood sugar level.

 Lifestyle and Home Remedies to Treat Metabolic Syndrome

 Dealing with how this syndrome can affect daily life would be important from the initial stages itself.
 Along with any medication given by the doctors for metabolic syndrome treatment, it is equally important to take into consideration other changes and treatment options that might make dealing with this condition and the reduction of its symptoms more sustainably manageable.
 Maintaining an overall healthy lifestyle and bringing about some positive changes would play a huge role in reducing other complications that may arise as a result of this condition.

 - Physical activity – Make exercise and ample physical activity a regular part of life.
 Doctors recommend getting at least 30 minutes of exercise, even if it is just brisk walking, daily.
 Increase the quota of daily exercise as you get used to the routine to increase your threshold.

 - Weight loss – Losing around 7% of the total body weight can help in reducing resistance to insulin and can improve blood pressure levels.
 It also helps to prevent the onset of type 2 diabetes.
 Any amount of weight loss can prove to be beneficial.